Founder and President

 Dennis founded Project WET in 1984 while working at the North Dakota State Water Commission.
-Through extensive partnerships and successful fundraising efforts, he has developed the program into a global leader in water resources education around the world.
+Through extensive partnerships and successful fundraising efforts, he has developed the program into a global leader in water resources education.

 Dennis has published more than 50 water resource education guides for teachers and children and is the author/co-author of over 300 original water science and education activities.
 He also is a contributing author to over 40 children’s activity booklet titles.
 Dennis has taught hundreds of water resources management education courses for water managers and educators, and through these efforts, has become a recognized leader and advocate for children’s education worldwide.
 His international experience includes work in more than 40 countries and leadership roles in global initiatives supporting children’s education.